nhsconnect/FHIR-ePMA-Implementation/index.md

 ## Scope of this Implementation Guidance

 This guidance for the population of a **MedicationRequest** resource for the use cases of;
-- Inpatient medication requests, for a named patient, to be dispensed by the hospital pharmacy and intended for administration on a hospital ward, or at discharge for administration at home
+- Inpatient medication requests, for a named patient, to be dispensed by the hospital pharmacy and intended for administration on a hospital ward, **or at discharge for administration at home ????**
 - Outpatient medication requests, for a named patient, to be dispensed by the hospital pharmacy and intended for administration in the Outpatients department, Accident and Emergency department, or Day unit
 - Medication requests, for a named patient who is on short-term leave from an inpatient stay (but is not discharged), to be dispensed by the hospital pharmacy and intended for administration at home.